Institutional Funding & Sponsored Research Staff

 Kari Steeves, MFA

 Kari began in Institutional Funding and Sponsored Research in August 2017.
-Previously, she worked as a consultant on website and content development for non-profits, including the Whitney Museum of American Art, El Museo del Barrio, and Art Education for the Blind.
-She often served as project manager and liaison between academics, administrators, and technical staff.
-Recently she managed a nationwide marketing and awareness-raising campaign for Refugee Kids, a documentary film.
-Kari holds a bachelor’s of art in humanities from Yale University and a master’s in fine art from Hunter College.
+Previously, she worked as a website designer and developer and web content specialist for non-profits, including the Whitney Museum of American Art, El Museo del Barrio, and Art Education for the Blind.
+In these capacities, she also served as project manager and liaison between academics, administrators, and technical staff.
+She worked in the advertising industry building websites and client presentations while pursuing a master’s degree in fine art from Hunter College.
+She also held positions in curatorial and education departments of the Whitney and the Cloisters branch of the Metropolitan Museum of Art.
+Kari holds a bachelor’s degree in humanities from Yale University.
+She continues to do creative work using a variety of media, including photography, sculpture, drawing, digital platforms, and the written word.